What is a Brow Lift?

 - Forehead asymmetry: Certain individuals may have an asymmetrical forehead, where one side may be lower than the other.
 A brow lift can help to balance out the forehead, creating a more symmetrical appearance.

 It’s important to keep in mind that a brow lift is not a one-size-fits-all solution.
-A consultation with a board-certified plastic surgeon who specialises in facial cosmetic surgery is necessary to determine if a brow lift is a right option for you and what specific conditions can be targeted.
+A consultation with a specialist plastic surgeon who specialises in facial cosmetic surgery is necessary to determine if a brow lift is the right option for you and what specific conditions can be targeted.

 Am I suitable?